Connect with others who understand.

 Recovery from a substance use disorder is personal, and progress doesn’t look the same for everyone.
 One person’s treatment goals may revolve around completely stopping opioid use, while another person may focus on reducing their use.
 Progress isn’t all or nothing, and it doesn’t have to be perfect.

 It’s important to set goals that feel achievable right now.
 In the beginning, you may not feel like stopping all opioids is possible.
 Instead, your goals may focus on changing behaviors that support long-term recovery and might make future changes more manageable.
-Early progress might look like talking to your healthcare provider about medication-assisted treatments (MAT), like methadone, buprenorphine, and naltrexone.
+Early progress might look like talking to your healthcare provider about medication for opioid use disorder (MOUD), like methadone, buprenorphine, and naltrexone.

 You can also focus on goals that improve your overall well-being.
 For example, your goals may focus on seeking other treatments to help manage chronic pain.
 In this case, progress toward decreasing opioid use might look like starting physical therapy as part of your pain management treatment plan.